AbdullahMohamed55/PIXELLOGIC_TEST/README.md

   <img src="https://i.imgur.com/o6Stc4j.png">
 </div>

-3) Regarding the **HTTP interceptor** I couldn't find a way to do it in python in selenium I was at a point I couldn't use another frame work because I had done a lot already.
+3) Regarding the **HTTP interceptor** It's not supported in selenium python I was at a point I couldn't use another frame work because I had done a lot already.